 - 1. This report represents an analysis of the Turks and Caicos Islands' report back to the CFATF Plenary concerning the progress that it has made with regard to correcting the deficiencies that were identified in its third round Mutual Evaluation Report.
 The third round Mutual Evaluation Report of the Turks and Caicos Islands was adopted by the CFATF Council of Ministers in October 2008 in St. Kitts & Nevis.
-The Turks and Caicos Islands presented its sixth follow-up report post May Plenary in Honduras using the 'round robin processes."
-It was determined that the Turks & Caicos Islands would be required to report at the October 2012 Plenary1.
-Based on the review of actions taken by the Turks & Caicos Islands since its last follow-up report to meet the outstanding recommendations made by the Examiners, a recommendation would be made as to whether the Turks & Caicos Islands would remain on expedited follow-up or be placed in regular follow-up. - 2.
+The Turks and Caicos Islands presented its Seventh follow-up report at the November Plenary in the Virgin Islands.
+It was determined that the Turks & Caicos Islands would be required to report at the May 2013 Plenary Based on the review of actions taken by the Turks & Caicos Islands since its last follow-up report, a recommendation would be made as to whether the Turks & Caicos Islands would remain on expedited follow-up or be placed in regular follow-up. - 2.
 The Turks & Caicos Islands received ratings of PC or NC on twelve (12) of the sixteen (16) Core and Key Recommendations as follows:

 Rec.
-1 3 4 5 10 13 23 26 35 36 40 Ι II III IV V Rating PC LC С NC PC LC PC LC
+1 3 4 5 10 13 23 26 35 36 40 I II III IV V Rating PC LC С NC PC LC PC LC